Mortimyrrh/Mycelia/README.md

 - Yes, I would love to colab with anyone wanting to help with the mod.

 ## Downloads
-Mycelia 1.19 is curently under development, please check back soon.
+Mycelia 1.19 is currently under development, please check back soon.
 Although a recent build of the .jar can be found in the build/libs folder.

 ## License.